 The savers also qualify for a Personal Savings Allowance (PSA) that is dependent on their income tax band.

-- Additional Rate Taxpayers (45%): There is nothing regarded as a tax-free allowance.
+Additional Rate Taxpayers (45%): There is nothing regarded as no tax-free allowance.

-Such allowances are in addition to ISAs and give further tax abatement to the earned interests on ordinary saving accounts.
+Such allowances are in addition to ISAs and give further tax abatement to the earned interests on ordinary savings accounts.

 NS&I and Premium Bonds

-One such way through which savers are able to save and that too without incurring any tax is the national savings and investments (NS&I) accounts.
+One such way through which savers are able to save and that too without incurring any tax is the national savings and Investments (NS&I) accounts.
 The premium bonds, which are part of the NS&I brand, do not have any taxation on the amount that a person wins as a prize for being lucky in monthly draws.
-This is because premium bonds allow participants the chance of winning up to 1 million pounds in cash; the odds of winning are quite low, which brings forth wider suspicion over its utility as a saving alternative.
+Premium bonds give people the chance to win up to 1 million.
+However, the odds of winning are low.
+This raises questions about how useful they are as a savings option.

 HMRC Savings Account Tax Warning: Compliance is Key